Phiserte/ElevatelabFirewal/Readme.md

 - Rule Matching: It then compares this packet information against its list of rules.
 These rules are configured by an administrator or are part of the operating system's default settings.
 Each rule specifies a condition (e.g., traffic from a specific IP address on a particular port) and an action.

--Action: Based on the rule that the packet matches, the firewall takes one of two actions:
+- Action: Based on the rule that the packet matches, the firewall takes one of two actions:

   - Allow: If the packet matches an "allow" rule, the firewall lets it pass to its intended destination.